bzminer/bzminer/README.md

     "reset_oc_dag_gen": [false], // If true, will reset overclocks before dag is generated. after dag is generated, will set overclocks back to what they currently are.
 Useful for very high OC

-    "lhr_mine_ms": [5000, 15000], // how long each algo should mine when dual mining
+    "multi_mine_ms": [5000, 15000], // how long each algo should mine when dual mining

+    "multi_mine_type": 1, // 0 = parallel mine, 1 = alternate mine (can oc per algo), 2 = DAG gen only mining

     "temp_start": 80, // temperature (C) that device should start mining at after it has stopped due to temp_stop